UK PM appoints queen's ex-private secretary to oversee ministerial code | Politics

 UK PM appoints queen's ex-private secretary to oversee ministerial code

-Christopher Geidt, a former private secretary to Queen Elizabeth, was appointed Britain's independent adviser to ministers' interests on Wednesday, overseeing the government's ministerial code of conduct.
-The appointment comes as Prime Minister Boris Johnson faces a formal probe into the financing of the refurbishment of his Downing Street apartment by the Electoral Commission, which said there were grounds to suspect a possible offence.
+Christopher Geidt, a former private secretary to Queen Elizabeth, was appointed Britain's independent adviser on ministers' interests on Wednesday, overseeing the government's ministerial code of conduct.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)